-- 4.1.1 Kristin Barber, to be appointed as a one year Instructional Coach at Ginther School effective September 5, 2023 through June 30, 2024.
-Permanent certificate in Nursery, Kindergarten, Grades 1-6 and a professional certificate in Literacy Birth Grade 6.
-Annual salary \$66,784. - 4.1.2 Amber Nellett, to be appointed as a Music Teacher at Barclay School effective September 5, 2023.
-Initial certificate in Music.
+- 4.1.1 Melanie Garber, to be appointed as a one-year Instructional Coach at Oliver Middle School effective September 5, 2023 through June 30, 2024.
+Professional certificates in Math Grades 7-12, Childhood Education Grades 1-6, Students with Disabilities Grades 7-12 and Gifted Education.
+Annual salary \$53,504. - 4.1.2 Nathanael Scott, to be appointed as a Social Studies Teacher at the High School effective September 5, 2023.
+Covid-19 certificate in Social Studies Grades 7-12.
 Probationary period September 5, 2023 through September 4, 2027.
 This expiration date is tentative and conditional only.
 In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
-Annual salary \$45,314. - 4.1.3 Sophie DePalma, to be appointed as a Speech Teacher effective September 5, 2023 through June 30, 2024.
-Pending certificate in Speech and Language Disabilities.
-Probationary period September 5, 2023 through September 4, 2027.
+Annual salary \$41,718. - 4.1.3 Ryan Lanigan, to be appointed as the Assistant Superintendent for Instruction effective July 20, 2023.
+Permanent certificates as a School District Administration and Physical Education.
+Probationary period July 20, 2023 through July 19, 2026.
 This expiration date is tentative and conditional only.
 In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
-Annual salary \$42,700. - 4.1.4 Jamie Thomas, to be appointed as a part time (0.3 FTE) Physical Therapist effective September 11, 2023.
-Annual salary \$43,554 (prorated \$12,805). (pending fingerprint clearance) - 4.1.5 Sarah Luteyn, to be appointed as a long-term substitute Literacy Teacher at Ginther School effective September 5, 2023 through June 30, 2024.
-Covid-19 certificates in Childhood Education Grades 1-6 and Students with Disabilities Grades 1-6.
-Annual salary \$41,718. - 4.1.6 Sarah Saverino, to be appointed as a long-term substitute Literacy Teacher at Ginther School effective September 5, 2023, through June 30, 2024.
-Professional certificates in Literacy Birth Grade 6 and Childhood Education Grades 1-6.
-Annual salary \$43,554. - 4.1.7 Amanda Eggleton, to be appointed as a School Social Worker at the High School effective September 5, 2023.
-Provisional certificate as a school social worker.
-Probationary period September 5, 2023 through September 4, 2027.
+Annual salary \$ 165,000 (prorated \$156,750). - 4.1.4 Ashley Homan, to be appointed as a Literacy Teacher at the High School effective September 5, 2023.
+Professional certificates in ELA Grades 7-12, ELA Grades 5-9, and Students with Disabilities Grades 7-12.
+Pending certificate in Literacy.
+Probationary period September 5, 2023 through September 4, 2026.
 This expiration date is tentative and conditional only.
 In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
-Annual salary \$46,220. - 4.1.8 Jeffrey Taylor, to be appointed as a Special Education teacher at the High School effective September 5, 2023.
-Professional Certificates in Students with Disabilities Grades 7-12 and Social Studies Grades 7-12.
-Probationary period September 5, 2023 through September 4, 2027.
-This expiration date is tentative and conditional only.
-In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
-Annual salary \$55,224.
+Annual salary is \$50,030.